protobufjs/protobuf.js/README.md

 Additionally, TypeScript definitions of static modules are compatible with reflection, as long as the following conditions are met:

-1. Use `SomeMessage.create(...)` instead of `new SomeMessage(...)` because reflection objects do not provide a constructor.
+1. Instead of using `new SomeMessage(...)`, always use `SomeMessage.create(...)` because reflection objects do not provide a constructor.
 2. Types, services and enums must start with an uppercase letter to become available as properties of the reflected types as well (i.e. to be able to use `MyMessage.MyEnum` instead of `root.lookup("MyMessage.MyEnum")`).
-3. When using a TypeScript definition with custom code, `resolveAll()` must be called once on the root instance to populate these additional properties (JSON modules do this automatically).

 For example, the following generates a `bundle.json` and a `bundle.d.ts`, but no static code: